hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    to receive the cookie, which makes DoS attacks with spoofed IP addresses difficult.
 This mechanism does not provide any defence against DoS attacks mounted from valid IP addresses.

+The DTLS 1.3 specification changes the way how cookies are exchanged compared to DTLS 1.2.
+DTLS 1.3 re-uses the HelloRetryRequest message and conveys the cookie to the client via an extension.
+The client then uses the same extension to place the cookie into a ClientHello message.
+   DTLS 1.2 on the other hand used a separate message, namely the HelloVerifyRequest, to pass a cookie to the client and did not utilize the extension mechanism.
+   For backwards compatibility reason the cookie field in the ClientHello is present in DTLS 1.3 but is ignored by a DTLS 1.3 compliant server implementation.

 The exchange is shown in {{dtls-cookie-exchange}}.
 Note that the figure focuses on the cookie exchange; all other extensions